-Tags are keywords that you add to items on Tableau Server and Tableau Online to categorize them.
+Tags are keywords that you add to items on Tableau Server and Tableau Cloud to categorize them.
 Tags help users find and filter Tableau content (workbooks, views, metrics, data sources, and flows) and, with Tableau Catalog, external assets (databases, files, and tables).

 If you have a site role of Explorer or Creator, you can add tags and delete the tags you have added.
 Authors can also tag content when they publish from Tableau Desktop or Tableau Prep to a Tableau site.

 Note: You can't tag projects, data roles, or Ask Data lenses.

-Tableau Catalog, part of the Data Management Add-on to Tableau Server and Tableau Online, is required to be able to tag external assets (databases, files, tables, and columns).
-For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server or Tableau Online Help.
+Tableau Catalog, part of Data Management for Tableau Server and Tableau Cloud, is required to be able to tag external assets (databases, files, tables, and columns).
+For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server or Tableau Cloud Help.

 Tags appear in the details for workbooks, metrics, and data sources.
 Click on a tag to see a list of all items of that type with that tag.